alecngai/01-Kickstarter-analysis/README.md

 Goal - Amount of money the fundraiser wishes to raise, Pledged - Amount of money raised by fund raiser Outcome - Consists of 4 states:
-	Cancelled - The fundraiser is cancelled
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cancelled - The fundraiser is cancelled
-	Failed - The fundraiser did not get enough money pledged to reach its goal Live - The fundraiser is currently still on-going Successful - The fundraiser has concluded and has more or equal amount of money pledged to their goal Country - An two letter abbreviation of the country the fundraiser is currently located.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Failed - The fundraiser did not get enough money pledged to reach its goal &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Live - The fundraiser is currently still on-going &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Successful - The fundraiser has concluded and has more or equal amount of money pledged to their goal
+Country - An two letter abbreviation of the country the fundraiser is currently located.
 Currency - The type of currency the fundraiser is using for their goal and pledged amounts.
-deadline - Unix timestamp as to when the fundraiser is due to conclude launched_at - Unix timestamp as to when the fundraiser is created staff_pick - Signifies if the fundraiser were favourited by the staff backers_count - The amount of people who pledged to the fundraiser
+deadline - Unix timestamp as to when the fundraiser is due to conclude
+launched_at - Unix timestamp as to when the fundraiser is created staff_pick - Signifies if the fundraiser were favourited by the staff backers_count - The amount of people who pledged to the fundraiser